2,006 related texts · 10 related myths · Page 2 of 42

 That impatience, that void, can lead us down some unexpected paths.
 The story of the Golden Calf is a prime example.
 The Israelites, fresh out of Egypt, were camped at the foot of ...

-We all know the story: The Israelites, fresh out of Egypt, get impatient waiting for Moses on Mount Sinai.
-They demand a god they can see, and Aaron, in a moment of weakness, fashi...
+The familiar story is this: The Israelites, fresh out of Egypt, get impatient waiting for Moses on Mount Sinai.
+They demand a god they can see, and Aaron, in a moment of weakness, ...

 A experience.
 God unveils before him the very blueprints for the Mishkan, the Tabernacle – that portable sanctuary that would house the Divine Presence during the Israelites' wande...